SpeculativeCoder/AdhocDocumentation/README.md

 **TODO: Write/complete documentation for this step.**

-To run the test servers in Docker (rather than having to run your own server in Unreal Editor) you can run AdhocManagerApplication using profiles `db-h2postgres,hosting-docker,dns-local` (the default profiles when running AdhocManagerApplication are `db-h2postgres,hosting-local,dns-local`).
+To run the test servers in Docker (rather than having to run your own server in Unreal Editor) you can run AdhocManagerApplication using profile `hosting-docker` (the default hosting profile when running AdhocManagerApplication is `hosting-local`).

 This will start up the Unreal servers in your local Docker, rather than you having to manually run a server in Unreal Editor.
 It is thus much closer to the final cloud deployment as there are multiple servers running in Linux containers etc.